Ramalingam Chandrasekar

 Ramalingam Chandrasekar (born 22 January 1963) is a Sri Lankan politician and a member of the Parliament of Sri Lanka who has been serving as the Minister of Fisheries, Aquatic and Ocean Resources since November 2024.
-A member of National People's Power and Janatha Vimukthi Peramuna, he was appointed as a Member of Parliament for the national list in 2024.
+A member of National People's Power and Janatha Vimukthi Peramuna, he was appointed a Member of Parliament for the national list in 2024.
 He previously served as a member of parliament for the national list from 2001 to 2010.